zuruoke/flightcost-analysis-agent/README.md

 # ✈️  Travel-Flight-Agent

 > **One LLM, many MCP tools** — a fully-typed LangGraph DAG that searches flights,
-> dedupes results, captures screenshots, computes analytics, and returns a polished
+> aggregates results, captures screenshots, computes analytics, and returns comprehensive
-> markdown answer.
+> flight search results.
 > All tools start **in-process** (`local://`) and can graduate to micro-services by
 > editing a single line in their manifest.